wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 # Acknowledgments
 {:numbered="false"}

-We are grateful to nnJoe Abley, Krishnaswamy Ananthamurthy, Bill Fenner, Tobias Fiebig, John Gilmore, Bob Hinden, David Lamparter, Gyan Mishra, tom petch, Herbie Robinson, Behcet Sarikaya, David Schinazi, Ole Troan, and Éric Vyncke, for their helpful comments and suggestions on this document.
+We are grateful to Joe Abley, Krishnaswamy Ananthamurthy, Bill Fenner, Tobias Fiebig, John Gilmore, Bob Hinden, David Lamparter, Jen Linkova, Gyan Mishra, tom petch, Herbie Robinson, Behcet Sarikaya, David Schinazi, Ole Troan, and Éric Vyncke, for their helpful comments and suggestions on this document.

 We are also indebted to the members of the Babel community for the discussions that led to the creation of this document.